Eulogy by Lindsey Crane (Lindsey’s grandson)

 In my mothers book “The Late Miss White” she writes

 My mother was lucky she had three little mothers to help bring up Lindsey.
 At a very early age he became the family show pony.
 He wasn’t spoilt so much as he was important.
-Our cousins were close neighbours and about our age -the Lionel Whites- and they also chipped in with Lindsey’s upbringing.
+Our cousins were close neighbors and about our age (ie the Lionel Whites) and they also chipped in with Lindsey’s upbringing.

-A little later on Page 149 of her book she write
+A little later on Page 149 of her book she writes

 I was away from home when Lin was eight but I will never forget him at a circus.
 He was funnier that the clowns and it finished up with the clowns laughing at him, tears streaming down there cheeks and Lin totally oblivious to the rest of the audience.
 Dad loved going to the circus but he loved it even better when going with Lindsey.